Menhir: History

-During the Middle Ages, standing stones were believed to have been built by the giants who lived before the biblical flood.
+During the European Middle Ages, standing stones were believed to have been built by the giants who lived before the biblical flood.
 Many of the megaliths were destroyed or defaced by early Christians; it is estimated that some 50,000 megaliths once stood in Northern Europe, where almost 10,000 now remain.
+Menhirs have also been found in many other parts of the world.